jm1021/churchofjesuschrist/_posts/2023-11-26-giving-to-the-lord.md

 In my case, the <b>Tender mercies of Heaven</b> accompanied my every step.
 Small events of failure and realization become lasting memories.

-After Tamraa died, <b>memories, geneology, and temple work interweave</b>.
+After Tamara died, <b>memories, geneology, and temple work interweave</b>.
 Similar to Joseph and his experiences with Alvin.<b>  I had experiences of a parted veil</b>.

+### Service comes with Risks
+Justin Diczhazy was my friend.
+I feel responsible to his Dad in all things.
+Justin went to meetings, get aways, or to clinics whenever I asked.
+But to some it is not enough.

+Don't think that service will always have a happy ending.

+But I witness that God has touched me in all adveristies.
+Justin died of overdose.
+My brothers died from AIDS.
+My son-in-law died from a self inflicted wound.

+<b>We may never know God's plan</b>.

 ### Faith inspired acts of service
 I believe <b>God opens doors and miracles to those who seek them</b>.
 In my case, I looked an after coorporate life mircale...